DThree Technologies

 COO / Head of Operations

 You’re responsible for flow, scale, and execution.
-Friction between systems and teams is slowing progress, and technology choices increasingly affect operational outcomes.
+Things aren’t being handled consistently across systems and teams and it’s slowing progress.
+Technology choices increasingly affect operational outcomes.

 Operations or IT Lead (Non‑Director)